-(2) About Companies F and E
+2 About Companies F and E

 Company E is a private company founded in Hong Kong on October 21, 2010 and Mr./Ms. B is a director of it.
-Ms. C has been holding 50% of the shares of Company E since August 27, 2018, with Mr./Ms. B holding the remaining 50% of the shares, according to records from the Hong Kong Company Registry.
+Ms. C has been holding 50% of the shares of Company E since August 27, 2018, with Mr./Ms. B holding the remaining 50% of the shares, according to records from the Hong Kong Company Registry.18

 Company F was a private company founded in Hong Kong as a wholly-owned subsidiary of Company E on November 18, 2013, and the former's registration was cancelled on October 22, 2021.
-According to the records of the company's registration prior to the cancellation, Mr./Ms. xx was a According to the records of the records of the Hong Kong Registry Office, from April 8, 2016 Ms. C held 40% of the shares with and and according to the remaining shares.
+According to the records of the company's registration prior to the cancellation, Mr./Ms. xx was a According to the records of the Hong Kong Registry Office, from April 8, 2016 Ms. C held 40% of the shares with and each holding 30% of the remaining shares.

-As both of the two companies above are private companies, a description of their businesses https://www.icris.cr.gov.hk/csci/cns\search.jsp is not clear in the records of the Hong Kong Registry.
-Since neither of the companies had an official corporate website, it was not possible to obtain general information on them.
+As both of the two companies above are private companies, a description of their businesses is not clear in the records of the Hong Kong Registry.19 Since neither of the companies had an official corporate website, it was not possible to obtain general information on them.